 You can ensure a new initiative gets a lot of interest by turning up the heat in advance.
 The key to a successful teaser campaign is to keep it short and sweet.
 Build up slowly up to the big reveal starting no more than a few weeks before the launch date.
 We frequently do this with our own internal events at Reward Gateway, using simple messaging through social media to build momentum.

-Champions are your representatives from across your organisation and should be people that love the programme so much they want to talk about it all the time.
+Champions are your representatives from across your organization and should be people that love the program so much they want to talk about it all the time.
 They could be people that naturally step forward or those that you recruit, but either way champions can hugely relieve the burden of your communications strategy.